 "I did my high school education as a boarder in Perth and it was tough on a number of levels but it made me resilient and showed me I could achieve anything I set my mind to.
-At the time I didn’t fully realise the sacrifices my family made for me to have this opportunity.
+At the time I didn’t realise the sacrifices my family made for me to have this opportunity.
 What they knew then, I know now: education is so important in opening the doors of opportunity and addressing disadvantage.
-The Foundation plays such an important role in supporting young people to realise their full potential through education and I am so proud to be able to play a small part in the journey of our wonderful young people through my membership on the Board."
+The Foundation plays such an important role in supporting young people to realise their full potential"

 Mandy joined the board of the Graham (Polly) Farmer Foundation in 2019 and was elected as board president in May 2022.

 Mandy grew up and has spent most of her life in Derby, and is connected through her grandmother to the Yawuru people of the Broome area in the West Kimberley.